-- (b) Provider Non-Compliance: CTEC has encountered the following forms of non-compliance, and when encountered, imposes appropriate sanctions: - (1) Issuing credits without proper completion of the course; - (2) Issuing inflated education credits not justified by the effort required; - (3) Failing to properly update their courses as required by CP32 & CP23(j)(5)(D); - (4) Offering overly simplistic ("quick" and/or "easy") courses ineligible for credits; - (5) Submitting, for CTEC approval, a course that meets CTEC educational standards while offering others that do not.
-CTEC will, under the authority of CP28, audit additional provider courses where this is suspected; - (6) Advertising courses as "quick" and/or "easy" or with other terms intended to convey the message the course can be completed in a shorter time than the "word count" or "pilot testing" supports; - (7) Any other action or inaction, whether oral or written, that evidences an attempt to gain a competitive advantage at the sacrifice of an appropriate level of quality. - (c) Follow CTEC Education Standards This standard is intended to inform, advise and remind providers of their individual responsibility to meet CTEC's education standards.
+- (b) Provider Non-Compliance: CTEC has encountered the following forms of non-compliance, and when encountered, imposes appropriate sanctions: - (1) Issuing credits without proper completion of the course; - (2) Issuing inflated education credits not justified by the effort required; - (3) Failing to properly update their courses as required by CP32(b), CP23(j)(5)(C) and CP23(j)(5)(D); - (4) Offering overly simplistic courses ineligible for credits; - (5) Submitting, for CTEC approval, a course that meets CTEC educational standards while offering others that do not.
+CTEC will, under the authority of CP28, audit additional provider courses where this is suspected; - (6) Any other action or inaction, whether oral or written, that evidences an attempt to gain a competitive advantage at the sacrifice of an appropriate level of quality. - (7) Copying material from others in violation of CP24(a) and CP24(b). - (c) Follow CTEC Education Standards This standard is intended to inform, advise and remind providers of their individual responsibility to meet CTEC's education standards.
 The CTEC Board of Directors expects providers to partner with CTEC in providing education that does, in fact, promote competent tax preparation on the part of CTEC Registered Tax Preparers.
-Therefore, providers are expected to develop courses with intentionality to comply, not only with the letter of CTEC educational standards, but also comply with the spirit of those standards.

-- (d) Self-policing Where providers become aware that a self-study course is providing education credits substantially in excess of the actual average time to take the course, as determined from the course evaluations, they should immediately take steps to reduce the credits or cease selling the course.
-This is true even if the course meets the word count formula for determining credit. - (e) Understanding the Differences between QE and CE Education CTEC offers two levels of education-qualifying (QE) and continuing (CE).
+Therefore, providers are expected to develop courses with intentionality to comply, not only with the letter of CTEC educational standards, but also comply with the spirit of those standards. - (d) Self-policing Where providers become aware that a self-study course is providing education credits substantially in excess of the actual average time to take the course, as determined from the course evaluations, they should immediately take steps to reduce the credits or cease selling the course.
+This is true even if the course meets the word count formula for determining credit. - (e) Understanding the Differences between QE and CE Education CTEC offers two levels of education--qualifying (QE) and continuing (CE).
 Qualifying education is basic tax education, essentially "Tax 101"; continuing education is for tax preparers who have satisfied the entry-level requirements and, as such, must be more academically rigorous than qualifying education.
 While this difference can be a matter of judgment, CTEC reviewers are charged with exercising this judgment.
 Self-study CE courses should challenge the student and not be so basic as to permit the student to skip the study of course material and go straight to the exam, which allows the student to satisfy their annual CE requirements without gaining knowledge, and satisfying their education requirements with far less time than is required. - (d) Technical Competence CP 23(j)(4) requires providers, and those who develop and teach courses for providers, to be technically competent.
 In this regard, while CP23(j)(4) requires that they be a CRTP, EA, CPA, or attorney, having one or more of these credentials does not establish, of itself, the requisite competence.
 The individual must possess an expertise in tax demonstrated through practical experience.